blakeblackshear/frigate/README.md

 [Back to top](#documentation)

 ## Integration with HomeAssistant
 The best way to integrate with HomeAssistant is to use the [official integration](https://github.com/blakeblackshear/frigate-hass-integration).
 When configuring the integration, you will be asked for the `Host` of your frigate instance.
 This value should be the url you use to access Frigate in the browser and will look like `http://<host>:5000/`.
-If you are using HassOS with the addon, the host should be `http://ccab4aaf-frigate:5000`.
+If you are using HassOS with the addon, the host should be `http://ccab4aaf-frigate:5000` (or `http://ccab4aaf-frigate-beta:5000` if your are using the beta version of the addon).
 HomeAssistant needs access to port 5000 (api) and 1935 (rtmp) for all features.
 The integration will setup the following entities within HomeAssistant:

 Sensors:
 - Stats to monitor frigate performance